hankchanocd/npmlist/API.md

 - Async/await with color

-  Since ES7, anything written in Promise can also be written in async/await.
+  Since Node 8, anything written in Promise can also be written in async/await.
 Async/await code in the following APIs is very similar to this one, so I won't repeat it.

 ```js
 async () => {